SShadowS/BC4Ubuntu/README.md

 - Taskscheduler
 	* Works

-## Known bugs
+## Known bugs/limitations
-The NST is bad at dropping Http connections on errors.
-Need to work a bit more on HttpCancelHttpRequest() in HttpApi Downloading of symbols fails.
+- The NST is bad at dropping Http connections on errors.
+Need to work a bit more on HttpCancelHttpRequest() in HttpApi
+- Downloading of symbols fails.
+- No SSL (HTTPS), skipping CertStore until I relly need it.

 ## Requirements:
 The versions are what I have tested with.
 Other versions might work as well.